mikro-orm/mikro-orm/docs/docs/defining-entities.md

 ## Using BaseEntity

-You can define your own base entity with properties that you require on all entities, like primary key and created/updated time.
+We can define our own base entity with properties that are required on all entities, like primary key and created/updated time.
 Single table inheritance is also supported.

 Read more about this topic in [Inheritance Mapping](inheritance-mapping.md) section.